People Per Hour and Me

 SHOULD YOU DO IT?

 It’s really up to you as it takes time and effort and also of you course pay to send proposals (a few bucks).
-For me, I often do 4-5 jobs for $50-$100 a week for WordPress CSS fixes and such like which don’t take me too long and it is nice cash.
+For me, I often do 4-5 jobs for $50-$100 over a period of 2 weeks for WordPress CSS fixes and such like which don’t take me too long and it is nice cash.
 You may sniff your nose at that but $500 to me is money all day long.
-Some weeks I get some fast brochure sites and the site above is a nice landing page for a client in the South Sea Islands which looks good on my portfolio as well.

-I, of course, have other projects on the go but with the above automation and controlling the scope it is now a nice part of my weekly earnings and really doesn’t take too much time for me.
+I, of course, plenty of other projects on the go but with the above automation and controlling the scope it is now a nice part of my weekly earnings and really doesn’t take too much time for me.